 But the wait is usually 6 to 8 weeks if you have flexible dates.
 Weekend appointments fill out very fast, so expect a longer wait for those.
 I occasionally have cancellations and can fit you in on an earlier date – keep an eye on my instagram stories for the latest spots available.

 You can cancel or rebook your appointment anytime.
 However, you will only get a refund for your deposit if you give at least 48h notice.

 Why can’t I message you on instagram? 🙁

 It’s just too hard to keep track of everyone via DM.
 On email I have a clear, searchable record of every conversation.

 How much does it cost?

 My minimum price is $150 for black tattoos and $200 for coloured ones.
-I usually charge per project, not per hour.
-The price will depend on size and complexity, so please contact me for a quote and be aware that the price might change on the day of the appointment if you make significant alterations to the design.
+My hourly rate for large pieces is $180 – but I usually charge per project, not per hour.
+The price will depend on size and complexity, so please contact me for a quote and be aware that the price might change on the day of the appointment in case of adjustments to the design.